erikabalarezo/web-app/README.md

 -	Colored icons for different categories, rates, cost (free or paid).
 -	Colored time bar for each location/event.
 The length of each bar depends on the time that the location/event is available or lasts during the day.
 -	Detail information for each location or event selected: Duration, for how long, contact info, and location on a map.
 -	Ability to input the date to access locations/events available.
+-	Ability to rate events.